Last Updated on 23rd May 2026 by peppe8o

 Copyright (c) The PHP Group

-You can also test PHP and get system info by creating a simple PHP page on your web server.
-From terminal, create test.php in /var/www/html/ folder with following command:
+You can also test PHP and get the related info page by creating a simple PHP page on your web server.
+From the terminal, create test.php in /var/www/html/ folder with the following command:

 sudo nano /var/www/html/test.php